-The City of Pitt Meadows takes pride in running an efficient and effective organization while keeping the burden to taxpayers to a minimum.
-The City historically has one of the lowest combined tax and utility burdens in the Lower Mainland.
+The City of Pitt Meadows takes pride in providing a high level of service to residents and businesses, and collects revenue from a combination of property taxes, fees and charges.
+The City has historically had some of the lowest combined tax and utility rates in the Lower Mainland.

 Property Taxes are due on the first regular business day after Canada Day.

-The tax newsletter that is mailed with your tax notice includes information about how to pay, where your tax dollars go, and much more.
+A tax newsletter is included with the tax notice and includes information about how to pay, where your tax dollars go, and more.

-View your property tax and utility accounts, sign up for e-billing, and other services right from your own home.
+View your property tax and utility accounts, sign up for e-billing, apply for your Home Owner Grant, and access other services right from your own home.
 Use the Access Code provided on your tax notice to register for your online account at mypittmeadows.com.

 Levy per $1000 taxable value.